 If you are visiting Paris with a baby or a toddler, you will find below several activities that are suitable for younger children too.
-There is so much sightseeing and activities for the whole family to enjoy in this great city.
+There is so much sightseeing, activities and museums for the whole family to enjoy in Paris.
 It offers up a diversity of delights that will intrigue the little ones and keep everyone happy.

-In this guide, I will highlight things that we have done with our children on several holiday trips in Paris and also temporary exhibitions worth to see like the Festival des Lumières at the Jardin des Plantes.
+In this guide, I will highlight things that we have done with our children on several holiday trips in Paris.

-Also at the end of the article, I have shortlisted my favourite movies that best represent Paris so you can watch them with children or teens.
+At the end of the article, I have shortlisted my favourite movies that best represent Paris so you can watch them with children or teens.
+There is also a map of all the child friendly activities listed in this guide so you can plan your Paris trip with your family accordingly.

 1. Walk up the Eiffel Tower